Pulmonary & Critical Care Medicine Fellowship Research Training | NYU Langone Health

 Third Year

-Your third year is devoted to your research project under your mentor’s direction; you also have less clinical responsibility.
+Your third year is devoted to activities in your research project under your mentor’s direction.
+This is the year when you also have less clinical responsibility.
 Day-to-day activities include basic laboratory work, clinical trial work, or biostatistical analytic work.
-During this year, you are expected to strive for a publication in a high-quality journal.
+During this year, you are expected to strive for publication in a high-quality, peer-reviewed journal.
+Fellows interested in a research career also have the opportunity of applying for grants and advanced research fellowships.
+These individuals will have the option of additional career advice counseling by our full-time research faculty.

 Opportunities for Additional Training

-The Clinical and Translational Science Institute supports a master of science in clinical investigation, with focus areas on translational research, biomedical informatics for clinical investigators, comparative effectiveness and implementation research, health disparities and health equity research, health innovations and therapeutics, and healthcare delivery science.
-It also has certificate-level resources on translational research, comparative effectiveness and implementation research, healthcare delivery science, health disparities and health equity research, healthcare innovations, and an intensive program in clinical research methods.
+The Clinical and Translational Science Institute supports a master of science in clinical investigation, with focus areas on translational research, biomedical informatics for clinical investigators, comparative effectiveness and implementation research, health innovations and therapeutics, and healthcare delivery science.
+The Vilcek Institute of Graduate Biomedical Science also supports offerings in a master of biomedical informatics and a master in genome health analysis.

 Research Laboratories